orenmel/context2vec/README.md

 * Chainer 4.2 ([chainer](http://chainer.org/))
 * NLTK 3.0 ([NLTK](http://www.nltk.org/))  - optional (only required for the AWE baseline and MSCC evaluation)

+Note: Release 1.0 includes the original code that was used in the context2vec paper and has different dependencies (Python 2.7 and Chainer 1.7).

 ## Installation

 * Download the code